Tier 2 Sponsor Licence Guide is split into the following sections:

 - Tier 2 Licence Business Requirements

 A UK based organisation that wishes to employ a non EU or EEA visa applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsor licence, but many Tier 2 sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.
+Employing someone on a Tier 2 visa is expensive, with various Government fees having to be paid.

 In many cases to employ applicants on a Tier 2 General visa the employer also has to do a Resident Labour Market Test.
 This is not necessary under the Tier 2 Intra-Company Transfer visa scheme.
 In a number of cases it may be best to do the resident labour market test first before applying for a Tier 2 sponsor licence.
 However, this is not strictly necessary.
 In some cases to save time you may wish to apply for a Tier 2 sponsor licence immediately.
+On 6 October 2019 ahead of Brexit (if it ever happens!) the number of occupations in the Shortage Occupation List was greatly expanded. it is now easier for Engineers, IT staff, chefs, and more people in healthcare occupations to gain entry to the UK.

 Workpermit.com's team of visa experts can show you how to obtain a Tier 2 Sponsor Licence by meeting all the conditions of your Tier 2 Sponsor application first time.